herreteman/eldenring_items_and_map/README.md

 ## Planned updates
 * Enemy randomizer "integration" by having capture items in boss locations.
+* Adding in any possible (current patch) sequence break.

 ## Known issues
 * The settings tab in horizontal layouts may not be centered.